OdielDomanie/clipper-bot/README.md

 * uvicorn
 * ffmpeg
 ---
-Contact OdielDomanie at discord: Terlick#8575
+If you want to add the bot to your server or otherwise need help with it, contact OdielDomanie at Discord: Terlick#8575